apache/singa/doc/en/develop/how-to-release.rst

 Package the release
 -------------------

-The release should be packaged into : apache-singa-incubating-xx.xx.xx.tar.gz
+The release should be packaged into : apache-singa-xx.xx.xx.tar.gz
          + src/
          + README
          + LICENSE